codinganovel/go-difflib/README.md

 At this point, I have no longer the time nor the interest to work on go-difflib.
 I apologize for the inconvenience.

 **UPDATE**: This fork is now minimally maintained as I've started using it in a personal project.
 Basic functionality and Go compatibility will be preserved.
+Recent updates add ndiff options, byte-oriented adapters, and intraline hints with junk filters.

 [![GoDoc](https://godoc.org/github.com/codinganovel/go-difflib/difflib?status.svg)](https://godoc.org/github.com/codinganovel/go-difflib/difflib)